Bstrutt/Math_ML_DS_Notes/Math_for_ML/Chapter4.md

 A matrix is diagonalizable if it is similar to a diagonal matrix.
 D =P<sup>-1</sup>AP. where A is our original and D is a diagonal matrix.
 Diagonalizing a matrix allows us to express the same linear mapping but in another basis which consists of eigenvectors of A.

 Eigendecomposition has a lot of caveats.
 D is a diagonal matrix whose entries are eigenvalues of A. This can only happen if the eigenvectors form a basis for the set of all real numbers.

+Any symmetric matrix can always be diagonalized.

+The motivation for finding diagonal matrices is that they can be raised to powers and have their determinants computed more efficiently than their original counter-parts (in most cases)

+### Singular Value Decomposition

+This is an important one so pay attention.
+The singular value decomp (SVD) is sometimes referred to as the fundamental theorem of linear algebra.
+It can be applied to all matrices and always exists.
+There's a nice paper by Kalman that goes over the details of the SVD.
+I think I'll read it.

+A = U (sigma) V<sup>T</sup>

+A is our rectangular matrix m by n, U is an orthogonal matrix m by m with columns 1-m, V is an orthogonal matrix n by n with column vectors 1-n, finally, Sigma is a unique m by n matrix with greater than 0 value for each diagonal entry and zero for each other entry.
+The diagonals of Sigma are called singular values and are ordered from largest at position (1,1) and proceeding smaller.
+U entries are the left-singular vectors, v entries are right singular vectors.

+A superficial explanation is that our original matrix gets a basis change via V<sup>T</sup>, then a scaling and reduction in dimensionality via Sigma, finally another basis change via U.

+I'm gonna walk slowly through the explanation of the SVD because I want to understand it very well.

+We have a transformation matrix L of a linear mapping from Real<sup>n</sup> to Real<sup>M</sup> with respect to the standard bases B of Real<sup>n</sup> and C of Real<sup>m</sup>.
+We also assume alternative bases B* and C* of Real<sup>n</sup> and Real<sup>m</sup> respectively.

+The process begins here

+1. Our matrix V performs a basis change from B* to B so we use V<sup>T</sup> to change from B to B*.

+2. After the basis change we use Sigma to scale the new values.
+This operation also adds or deletes dimensions.
+Sigma is the transformation matrix with respect to B* and C*

+3. U does the basis change from C* back to C.

+Computing the SVD  of a matrix m by n is equivalent to computing the orthonormal bases of the respective codomains.
+From these bases we make our atrices U and V.